blupblupdoux/expenses-tracker/doc/install.md

 Install vue router  -> `vue add router`
 Install vuex -> `vue add vuex`
 Install vutify -> `vue add vuetify`
 Install vue-chartjs -> not install yet

 For run front-end part : in the front-end folder run `npm run serve`

+## axios

+Install axios -> `npm install --save axios vue-axios`
+Set up axios ->
+In main.js, import axios : `import axios from 'axios'`
+After the import, we declare axios to use it globally : `Vue.prototype.$axios = axios`
+Now to use axios we just need to make `this.$axios`
+Note: in the state we can't use `this.$axios`, you need to re-import it locally

 ## authentication with JWT